 For your benefit, we are going to analyze the benefits and potential downsides of the various returnship programs in today's labor marketplace.
-In addition, we will take a careful look at alternative to returnships that may prove to be even more beneficial to job seekers.
+In addition, we will take a careful look at alternatives to returnships that may prove to be even more beneficial to job seekers.
 Let's begin.

 The term "returnship" was coined by Goldman Sachs circa 2008.
 The first Goldman program was advertised as a "way to bring high potential employees whose skill may need a little updating, back into the company fold. " Since then, the Goldman program and progams similar to it have actively sought to find, retrain, and test stellar professionals who can fill the organization's labor gaps.

 Returnships are being adopted and maintained by organizations for a number of reasons.
 However, chief among them is the realization that many high-performing, focused and dedicated individuals do not follow the typical career path.
 For example, women who wish to spend time care-taking and nurturing their young children prior to entering their school years often have difficulty re-entering the workforce.
 Other returnship enrollees often include (but are not limited to):

 - Those leaving the workforce for temporary health issues

 - Former entrepreneurs who left careers to start an enterprise

 - Older Americans who have taken a break from the workforce to support their family

 Additionally, organizations are realizing that in an ever-more-complicated labor market; returnships offer a number of distinct advantages over other recruitment mechanisms.
 Namely, employers gain:

 - access to a diverse and very talented pool of applicants.